 The High Court has adjourned KBC Bank's application to have Treasury Holdings and 15 related companies wound up.

-In his ruling yesterday, Mr Justice Brian McGovern said he was satisfied to adjourn the application until Oct 9.
+In his ruling today Mr Justice Brian McGovern said he was satisfied to adjourn the application till October 9 next.

-Mr Justice McGovern said he was not satisfied that KBC would suffer any prejudice if the case was adjourned.
+The judge said he was satisfied that KBC would suffer any prejudice if the case was adjourned.

-The petition had raised complex issues, involved a significant number of companies, and large sums of money that clearly required “detailed consideration”.
+The petition had raised complex issues, involved a significant number of companies, and large sums of money that clearly required "detailed consideration," the judge added.

-KBC petitioned the court to have Treasury and the other companies wound up and insolvency practitioner David Carson be appointed as liquidator on the basis the firms are wholly insolvent and unable to pay their debts.
+KBC petitioned the Court to have Treasury and the other companies wound up and insolvency practioner Mr David Carson be appointed as liquidator on the basis the firms are wholly insolvent and unable to pay their debts.

 The bank claims it is owed more than €70m by Treasury arising out of loans advanced for the development of the Spencer Dock project in Dublin.